 In addition to our employee pay gaps, we voluntarily report our partner pay gaps.

-• 1.4% of employees because of their non-binary or undisclosed gender identity
+0.1% of employees because of their non-binary or undisclosed gender identity.

 Calculating the mean

-We repeat this process for ethnic minority employees and non-ethnic minority employees and report the percentage difference as our mean ethnicity pay gap.
-The same methodology is applied in this report to show the difference between Black, Asian, Mixed heritage and Other ethnic minority employees and all White employees.
+We repeat this process for ethnically diverse employees, reporting the percentage difference as our mean ethnicity pay gap.
+The same methodology is applied in this report to show the difference between Black/Black British, Asian/Asian British, Mixed/Multiple heritage and Other ethnic groups and all White employees.

 Calculating the median

-We list rates of pay for every man and every woman, and we report the middle point of each list as the median.
-We then report the percentage difference between these two figures as our median gender pay gap.
-We repeat this process for ethnic minority employees and non-ethnic minority employees, and for each specific ethnic group, and report the percentage difference as our median ethnicity pay gap.
+We list rates of pay for every man and every woman and report the middle point of each list as the median.
+The percentage difference between these two figures is then reported as our median gender pay gap.
+This process is repeated for ethnically diverse employees, White employees and for each specific ethnic group.
+The percentage difference is reported as our median ethnicity pay gap.
 Our bonus mean and median pay gaps are calculated the same way.

 Gender pay gap information